TigerBSD/TigerBSD/README.md

 Installworld takes a little over a minute to complete.

-Now reboot into multi user mode and then do
+Now reboot into multi user mode again and then do

 ```sh
 cd /usr/src/